Home

 https://x.com/IrishMetSociety

-Our third talk of 2026 will take place on Thursday 30th April at 6pm.
+Our fourth talk of 2026 will take place on Thursday 28th May at 6pm.

 If you plan to attend please register using the Eventbrite link below: